microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit-Examples/SpatialMapping/SpatialProcessingSurfaceMagnetism.md

 3. Assign **SolverSurfaceMagnetism** script to an object.
 In **Magnetic Surface** option, select the **SpatialMapping** layer. <br/><img src="/External/ReadMeImages/MRTK_SurfaceMagnetism6.png" width="550">

-4. After initial room scanning, you will be able to see MRTK logo plane is smoothly snapping to the surfaces.
+4. After initial room scanning, you will be able to see MRTK logo plane smoothly snaps to the surfaces.